paulbaumgarten/pbaumgarten.com/ib-compsci/unit-4/README.md

 An interpreter translates a human-readable program into an executable, machine-readable form, instruction by instruction.
 It then executes each translated instruction before moving on to the next one.
 A program is translated every time it is run.
 Python is an example of an interpreted language.

-## Core constructs in modern programming languages
+## Features of modern programming languages

 Regardless of the programming language you learn, there are core constructs that are generally available in all major, modern programming langauges.
 Be sure you are aware of the terminology involved.